Processing Big Game

 Meat that is hung to age before being cut and wrapped is generally regarded as more tender and flavorful.
 However, aging is not required for the meat to still be good table fare.
 Aging is a preference, not a requirement.
 It should be done with the skin on and with protection from flies.

-temperature and humidity controlled cooler, similar to those used by a butcher or meat marker.
+The ideal place to age meat is in a temperature and humidity controlled cooler, similar to those used by a butcher or meat marker.

 The optimal temperature to age meat is 33 - 40 degrees F